zmosUCSD/nyc-taxi-model-1/README.md

 # 🚖 NYC Taxi Data Exploratory Analysis

-A comprehensive data analysis framework using **Apache Spark** and **Jupyter Notebook** for exploring and analyzing NYC Yellow Taxi trip data.
+A comprehensive data analysis framework using **Apache Spark** and **Jupyter Notebook** for exploring and analyzing NYC Yellow Taxi trip data from 2014 through 2024.

 ---